Battle of Newburn

-The Battle of Newburn, (Note: Also known as the Battle of Newburn Ford) took place on 28 August 1640, during the Second Bishops' War, near Newburn in northern England.
-A Scottish Covenanter army of 20,000 under Alexander Leslie defeated an English force of 5,000, led by Viscount Conway.
+The Battle of Newburn, (Note: Also known as the Battle of Newburn Ford) 28 August 1640, was the decisive action of the Second Bishops' War.
+Fought near Newburn in northern England, a Covenanter army under Alexander Leslie defeated a smaller English force led by Viscount Conway.

-The only significant military action of the war, victory enabled the Scots to take Newcastle upon Tyne, which provided the bulk of London's coal supplies, and allowed them to put pressure on Charles I of England.
+Victory enabled the Scots to take Newcastle upon Tyne, which provided the bulk of London's coal supplies, and allowed them to put pressure on Charles I of England.
 The October 1640 Treaty of Ripon required him to recall Parliament to ratify the peace settlement.
 He did so in November 1640, a key element in the events leading to the outbreak of the First English Civil War in August 1642.

 Background

-Signing of the National Covenant in Greyfriars Kirkyard, Edinburgh.

 The Protestant Reformation created a Church of Scotland, or 'kirk', Presbyterian in structure, and Calvinist in doctrine.
 Presbyterian churches were ruled by Elders, nominated by congregations; Episcopalian were governed by bishops, appointed by the monarch.
 In 1584, bishops were imposed on the kirk against considerable resistance; since they also sat in Parliament and usually supported Royal policies, arguments over their role were as much about politics as religion.